leafo/lapis/docs/models.md

 If your model instance becomes out of date from an external change, use the `refresh` method to re-fetch and re-populate its data.

+If the row now longer exists in the database, then `refresh` will throw an error.

 ```moon
 class Posts extends Model